yarasalami/Queen-B-Bootcamp-Example/README.md

 $ npm install
 ```

-3. Run the server
+3. Run the server - first mode - start

 ```
 $ npm run start
 ```

-4. Development: You can run the server while detecting changes in the server side (the application will update)
+4. second mode - Development: You can run the server while detecting changes in the server side (the application will update)

 ```
 $ npm run dev